ruhlmcu/Intro-To-AR-using-ARFoundation/REAME.md

 ### Install Unity

-Step one is to install the Unity3D software.
-It is a fairly straight forward download and install
+Step one is to install the Unity Hub software.

+From Unity:

+>"The Unity Hub is a management tool that you can use to manage all of your Unity Projects and installations.
+Use the Hub to manage multiple installations of the Unity Editor along with their associated components, create new Projects, and open existing Projects."

+Install the Unity Hub by:

+1. [selecting this link](https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html) and following the instructions on this page

-## Install Xcode
+### Install Xcode

-## Install Android SDK
+### Install Android SDK

-## Install Visual Studio Code
+### Install Visual Studio Code

-## Configure Unity3D
+### Configure Unity3D

 # ARFoundation